zackmorgs/BLARE-ng/README.md

     - SCSS styling
     - ``PrimeNG components?``
         - I decided to roll my own CSS/SCSS.
+- I created a console application `./src/tagScraper` that populates the databas with tags, it will do more soon.

 ### To Do
 - Integrate GCP (Google Cloud Platform)